 Every day of the year EBMUD's laboratory tests water samples to ensure that water quality meets EPA and state standards, checking for trace organics like pesticides, metals, and microbes.
 These efforts ensure that all customers receive high-quality drinking water that meets or surpasses all state and federal regulatory requirements.

 Where your Water Comes From

 Ninety percent of EBMUD's water comes from the 577-square mile watershed of the Mokelumne River on the western slope of the Sierra Nevada.
 This area is mostly national forest, EBMUD-owned lands and other undeveloped lands little affected by human activity.

 The Mokelumne watershed collects snowmelt from Alpine, Amador and Calaveras counties.
 The snowmelt flows into Pardee Reservoir near the town of Valley Springs.
 Three large aqueducts carry water more than 90 miles from Pardee Reservoir to the East Bay and protect it from pesticides, agricultural and urban runoff, municipal sewage and industrial discharges.
 When water demand is high or during times of operational need, EBMUD also draws water from protected local watersheds.

 In 2013, your drinking water met or surpassed every state and federal public health requirement.

 If you would like a report mailed to you email us or call 510-986-7555.

 Previous years' reports can be viewed on the Archives page.

-The 2012 water quality report is available in English, Spanish and Chinese.
+The 2013 water quality report is available in English and in Spanish and the Chinese version will be available shortly.
 The document below is a PDF file which can be viewed and printed with Adobe Acrobat Reader, a free software.

 Every drop of water that comes out of your tap is first treated at one of our treatment plants.
 EBMUD's six water treatment plants in the East Bay can filter and process more than 375 million gallons of water daily.